iConFormer: Dynamic Parameter-Efficient Tuning with Input-Conditioned Adaptation: Proposed Method

+Conventional adapter-based methods~\cite{adapter_nlp, adaptformer} rely on \emph{static} parameter-tuning, where the learnable modules such as `$\text{Up}$' and `$\text{Down}$' added to the original transformation are always static with respect to the input feature $\tilde{x}$ or $\acute{x_{in}}$, as described in \eqref{eq:conventional_adapter}.
+Thus, the same transformation is applied to all instances regardless of instance-specific characteristics, limiting the ability to adapt to input feature distributions in the constrained training environment where only a few number of parameters are tuned for various downstream tasks.
+Namely, in the PEFT that allows for updating only a minimal set of parameters, the static transformations become insufficient for handling diverse input variations, necessitating an instance-level mechanism that \emph{dynamically} adjusts the learnable parameters conditioned on the input features.

-Conventional adapter-based methods~\cite{adapter_nlp, adaptformer} rely on static parameter tunings, which may constrain their ability to capture diverse input features with high precision.
-To address these limitations, we propose iConFormer, a novel framework incorporating the input-Conditioned Network (iCoN), as illustrated in Figure~\ref{architecture} (b).
-Unlike conventional adapters, iConFormer dynamically generates convolutional kernels tailored to the unique characteristics of each input.
-This dynamic generation facilitates more accurate and flexible feature extraction, introducing locality inductive biases into the pre-trained Transformer encoder.
-This approach enables the model to effectively capture both global and local features within a parameter-efficient framework.
-Consequently, iConFormer not only improves the model’s performance but also ensures a more precise adaptation to varying input conditions.
+To this end, we incorporate dynamic kernel generation, enabling instance-aware transformations while maintaining parameter efficiency under PEFT constraints.
+Specifically, we introduce iConFormer, a novel framework incorporating the input-Conditioned Network (iCoN), as illustrated in Figure~\ref{architecture} (b).
+Unlike conventional static adapters, iConFormer dynamically generates input-conditioned convolution kernels tailored to the unique characteristics of each instance, enabling more precise and flexible adaptation.
+By introducing dynamic kernel generation, the proposed method enhances feature extraction while incorporating locality inductive biases into the pretrained Transformer encoder, allowing the model to dynamically capture both global and local features.